Flavio Alves: Career

 Flavio's most recent film, The Garden Left Behind, is his first feature-length project and stars Michael Madsen and Ed Asner.
 The film was well received in the media, and was widely praised for having a strong trans representation in front of and behind the camera, including the lead, Carlie Guevara.
 The Garden Left Behind premiered at SXSW Film Festival in 2019, where it won the Audience Award.
-Caryn James/The Hollywood Reporter wrote, "It’s one thing to decide to make a movie about the struggles of the transgender community and violent attacks on it.
-But it’s far harder to turn that message into a film as natural and graceful as The Garden Left Behind.
+Caryn James/The Hollywood Reporter wrote, "It's one thing to decide to make a movie about the struggles of the transgender community and violent attacks on it.
+But it's far harder to turn that message into a film as natural and graceful as The Garden Left Behind.
 Directed by Flavio Alves, a producer making his first feature, this is a clear-eyed, poignant yet unsentimental drama about Tina, a trans woman and undocumented Mexican living in New York."
 Randy Myers/San Jose Mercury News raved: "The Garden Left Behind" will break your heart; a film of utter grace, poignancy and deep understanding."
 And Rotten Tomatoes listed The Garden Left Behind as No. 39 in their 200 Best LGBTQ Movies of All Time editorial and stated the Critics Consensus was: "The Garden Left Behind draws on one immigrant's journey to offer graceful, thought-provoking commentary on timely sociopolitical themes."

 In 2018, Alves was selected by the Film Society of Lincoln Center to the Artist Academy.
 The program is designed to support the next generation of filmmakers from a variety of backgrounds as they develop their careers and build audiences within the film community.

-In 2019, Flavio was selected to Ryan Murphy’s HALF Initiative Directing Program, aimed at creating equal opportunities for minorities behind the camera.
+In 2019, Flavio was selected to Ryan Murphy's HALF Initiative Directing Program, aimed at creating equal opportunities for minorities behind the camera.

 And, in 2020, The National Association of Latino Independent Producers (NALIP) honored Alves with the Best Latinx Director Award for his debut feature The Garden Left Behind.

+In 2022, Alves announced that he and his production company relocated to Florida to research and produce his new film.